-University of Colorado at Boulder political science professor and CU President Emeritus Hank Brown will lead his fall semester class on a trip to Washington, D.C., to study art in the U.S. Capitol Building on Nov.
-13-15.
+University of Colorado President Emeritus Hank Brown will lead a CU-Boulder political science class on a trip to the U.S. Capitol Building in Washington, D.C., on Nov.
+11-13.

 The trip is part of his "Icons of the American Republic" class, which introduces students to the founding period of the United States through the events, concepts and individuals depicted in art exhibited in the U.S. Capitol Building.
-The class, comprised of 25 students from the Boulder campus and six students from the Colorado Springs campus, will get an extremely rare opportunity to visit the floors of both the U.S. House and U.S. Senate.
+The 21 CU-Boulder students, along with five students from the University of Colorado at Colorado Springs, will get an extremely rare opportunity to visit the floors of both the U.S. House and U.S. Senate.

-This is the second consecutive year Brown has led his students on the visit to Washington.
+This is the third consecutive year Brown has led students on the visit to Washington.
 The class trip is made possible by financial contributions from external donors.